subhash/subhash.github.io/_posts/2015-01-24-datomic-turtles.markdown

 {% endhighlight %}

 It is interesting to see how Datomic's meta-system, at the very bottom, consists only of entities or facts.
 These basic entities are used to create a type system and instrument attribute definitions.
 Later, the user refers to the type entities to define attributes, which are themselves entities.

+P.S.
+If you liked this, you may also like the extended version [here](https://github.com/subhash/clj-stack/wiki/Datomic-from-the-ground-up)